 - Julie Snow, MS, LSW, Director of Accessibility Resources and ADA Compliance, Minnesota State University Mankato; Member, Higher Education Accommodations Review Team

 - Robert Steinbaum, JD, Associate Dean for Advancement, Rutgers School of Law; provided access to legal services

 - Gigi Whiteside, EdS, Assistive Technology Specialist; co-presented a session on assistive technology at the 2015 HF Atlanta Conference and Primary Source, Assistive Technology in K-12: A Walk on the Tech Side

 The Hypersomnia Foundation is indebted to those who contributed to the following:

-- Higher Education Accommodations Review Team (HE-ART): Four (4) expert disability services providers who, over the course of an academic year, vetted the Guide to Requesting Academic Adjustments for College Students with Idiopathic Hypersomnia, a document derived from the data gleaned from the Higher Ed Conversations Project.
-A student representative served on the team as a patient expert to provide insight into to the disabilities experts about what it is like to be a college student with Idiopathic Hypersomnia.
+- Higher Education Accommodations Review Team (HEART): Four (4) expert disability services providers who, over the course of an academic year, vetted the Guide to Requesting Academic Adjustments for College Students with Idiopathic Hypersomnia, a document derived from the data gleaned from the Higher Ed Conversations Project; a student representative served on the team as a patient expert to provide insight to the disabilities experts about what it is like to be a college student with idiopathic hypersomnia

-- Tips for Parents of K-12 Students with IH and Teens Talk: Parents who collaborated on this guide and their teens who contributed personal statements about being a student with IH.
+- Tips for Parents of K-12 Students with IH and Teens Talk: Parents who collaborated on the Tips guide and their teens who contributed personal statements about being a student with IH

 The documents listed in the K-12 Directory of Guides and in the Higher Ed Directory of Guides are provided for informational and educational purposes only.
 They are not intended as a substitute for the advice or guidance of professionals or the policies of school districts, campuses, or offices that provide services to those with disabilities in K-12 or higher education, or the advice of medical practitioners or attorneys.